Shopsys Platform Knowledge Base¶

 - Information about the frontend GraphQL API dedicated for connecting external storefront or mobile app.

-- How to customize the behavior of Shopsys Framework to suit your needs.
+- How to customize the behavior of Shopsys Platform to suit your needs.

 - Automated Testing